OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-02.md

 > Woe to him who says to a piece of wood, ‘Awake!’
 > To a mute stone, ‘Arise!’
-> That is your teacher?
+> Can that be your teacher?
 > Behold, it is overlaid with gold and silver,
 > Yet there is no breath at all inside it.

 ## Habakkuk 2:20

-> But the Lord is in His holy temple.
+> But the Lord resides in His holy temple.
-> Let all the earth be silent before Him.”
+> Let all the earth be still before Him.”